ligomez/ligomez/README.md

 ### Hi there 👋, my name is Liliana

-I am a self-taught developer, interested in **Game development, VR/AR and Gaming.** Finished the Unity Jr. Developer Bootcamp.
+I am a self-taught developer, interested in **Game development, VR/AR and Gaming.** Finished the Jr. Unity Developer Bootcamp.
 Fluent in both English and Spanish.
-Some technologies I enjoy working with include **C#, Unity, Kotlin, Android.** I'm good at solving problems and passionate about new challenges.
+Some technologies I enjoy working with: **C#, Unity, Kotlin, Android.** I'm good at solving problems and passionate about new challenges.

 About me:
 - 🗺 Currently living in **New York**.